 The Bachelor of Fine Arts (BFA) in Studio Art is a 125 credit hour limited access program that provides an intensive background in theoretical knowledge and professional skills.
-BFA students will develop a personal vision, a high level of competence in technique, and the ability to make sound artistic decisions.
+BFA students will develop a personal vision, a high level of competence in technique, and harness the ability to make sound artistic decisions.
 The BFA in Studio Art is a proficiency-based program, characterized by continuous assessment.
-Graduating BFA seniors exhibit their work in the Texas A&M University-Commerce University Gallery in their last semester.
+Graduating BFA seniors exhibit their work at the Texas A&M University-Commerce University Gallery in their last semester.

 Students admitted to the BFA program are exempt from any foreign language requirement.
 Students in the BFA major are not required to select a minor.
 The BFA Advisor can provide additional guidance with regard to entrance and degree requirements.